hemanthkumargr/docs/tutorials/Customizing-Payment.md

 Please read the [[Payment Security]] section for more information on ensuring data is secure.

-or this example, we will assume that employee account information passes this litmus test for creating a Referenced implementation.
+For this example, we will assume that employee account information passes this litmus test for creating a Referenced implementation.
 First, we'll create a custom interface that extends Referenced and defines our additional custom fields.

 ```java
 public interface EmployeePaymentInfo extends Referenced {